Azure/azure-sdk/releases/2020-10/ios.md

 - _Add packages_

-#### Beta
+#### Preview

 - _Add packages_

 ## Installation Instructions

-To install the latest GA and beta libraries, use the [Swift Package Manager](https://swift.org/package-manager/).
+To install the latest GA and preview libraries, use the [Swift Package Manager](https://swift.org/package-manager/).
 If you are using a different tool, refer to its documentation on how to specify dependencies.

 ### Xcode